theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/tablecdc.md

 ### Requirements

 - SAP version 7.40 SP05 or higher.
+- The installation of the custom function modules Z_THEO_DELETE_LOG_ENTRIES and Z_THEO_READ_TABLE version 2.10 or higher is mandatory.
+The SAP transport requests for the installation is provided in the installation directory `C:\ProgramFiles\[XtractProduct]\ABAP\`, see [Custom function module for TableCDC](./sap-customizing/custom-function-module-for-tablecdc).
 - Required function modules and their package hierarchy:

 	| Function Module | Package Hierarchy |